GradleUp/static-analysis-plugin/README.md

 Using these plugins in an Android module will require an additional setup to compensate for the differences between the model adopted by the Android plugin compared to the Java one.

-The `gradle-static-analysis-plugin` aims to provide:
+The `static-analysis-plugin` aims to provide:
 - flexible, configurable penalty strategy for builds
 - easy, Android-friendly integration for all static analysis
 - convenient way of sharing same setup across different projects